Echoes of Thirties in exchange-cum-foreign money war

 While “the very own-united states of America effect of unconventional financial regulations inside the Thirties was unambiguously advantageous,” such policies additionally often had poor spillovers for other nations, he wrote.

-Had all countries eased monetary regulations and depreciated their currencies to equal volume, it became feasible for the arena to be reflated speedy, Eichengreen contended.
+Had all countries eased monetary regulations and depreciated their currencies to equal volume, it became feasible for the arena to be reflated speedily, Eichengreen contended.
 But the then prevailing policy of exchange restrictions and capital controls behind schedule a worldwide recuperation.

 Given the apparent lack of coordination among the 2 biggest economies these days, a repeat of the 1930s can’t be ruled out.